Modelling structure and predicting dynamics of discussion threads in online boards: Model comparison

 \subsection{Modelling structure}

-To our knowledge, the only model proposed to model the structure of discussion trees is the so-called \textit{preferential attachment (PA) growth model} \cite{Gomez2011}.
+To our knowledge, the only models proposed for the structure of discussion trees are based on the preferrential attachment principle.
+In our analysis we use the \textit{preferential attachment (PA) growth model}, introduced in \cite{Gomez2011}.
 Note that this model does not provide information about the temporal evolution of the trees.
-In this model, trees grow with preferential attachment, as newly arriving nodes connect with a higher probability to the root or to a large degree node.
-The thread is thus viewed as a growing tree $\TT_n$ with $n$ nodes $\{1,2,\dots,n\}$, where each node is attached to an existing node $k$ with probability
+In this model, trees grow with preferential attachment at discrete steps, as newly arriving nodes connect with a higher probability to the root or to a large degree node.
+The thread is thus viewed as a growing tree $\TT_n$ with $n$ nodes $\{1,2,\dots,n\}$, where a newly arriving node is attached to an existing node $k$ with probability